Kailash Purryag: Foreign honours

-He is recipient of both highest order merits in Mauritius.
+Purryag was recipient of both highest order merits in Mauritius.
 He was elevated as Grand Officer of the Order of the Star and Key of the Indian Ocean (GOSK) on 12 March 1998 and Grand Commander of the Order of the Star and Key of the Indian Ocean (GCSK) on 12 March 2009.
 He received the Conferment of Honorary Freedom of the City of Port Louis on 23 August 2007.

 On 9 January 2013, Purryag received the Pravasi Bharatiya Samman, the highest honour conferred to overseas Indians at the 13th Pravasi Bharatiya Divas.

-Personal life

-Kailash Purryag was living at Camp Fouquereaux, Curepipe before he became president, he is the eldest of a family with nine children, he is married to Aneetah Purryag since 8 December 1973, he has a daughter and two grandchildren.
-During a state visit to India in January 2013, Purryag visited the village of his forefathers in Wajitpur, Patna.
-His great grandfather Lakshman Paryag sailed to Mauritius in the mid 1800s to work as indentured labourer or Coolie.